rubengamboa/fys-slides/01-introduction.Rmd

 ## Programming Assignments

-* Fridays, we will meet in EN 4059
+* Fridays, we will meet in CR 225

 * That's the day we will work on programming during class

-* You may complete your assignments then or outside of class
+* You should complete your assignments then but you can also wrap programs up outside of class

 * You may also visit me during my office hours for help